JablesPoles/python-study/README.md

 # My Python Learning Projects 🐍

-Welcome!
 This repository is a collection of my personal projects, scripts, and coding challenges developed while learning Python.

 The goal of this space is to document my journey, showcase my skills, and serve as a living portfolio of my progress.
 Feel free to explore the code!